 - Some attractions and activities as per your itinerary

-- Our quality customer care service 24/7 regarding any questions or concerns
+- Our quality customer care service 24/7 with a Freephone 0800 number while in N.Z.

-- All fees payable to the New Zealand Department of Conservation, when applicable, National parks, World Heritage sites etc
+- All fees payable to the New Zealand Department of Conservation, National Parks, World Heritage sites etc

 - Lake Taupo famous Huka falls